Sko007/skillshapes/README.md

 - Click on Kibana (visualize & analyze) and select _create index pattern_ (bottom).
 - Type in "logstash-\*" and click next step.
 - Use filter "@timestamp" and click create index pattern.
-- Go to discover tab
+- Go to discover tab.

-### CI / CD
+## CI / CD

 - Working on Jenkins integration (in development)
-- Working on Zipkin / Jaeger integration
+- Jaeger working (constant logging not working yet)

+## What we have now

+Working application setup with gateway, microservice, registry, authentication, logging, tracing

+- Generated gateway
+- Generated microservice
+- Entity generation
+- JDL import
+- ELK Stack running